marko-knoebl/slides/sections/python-data-science/10-packages-en.md

 - _Pandas_: library for data analysis, based on NumPy
 - _Matplotlib_: library for data visualization
 - _Scikit-Learn_: library for machine learning, based on NumPy
+- _Keras_: library for deep learning

 ## Anaconda

 _Anaconda_ = Python distribution that includes many pre-installed packages and developer tools

-Takes ~ 3 GB of disk space
+Uses ~ 3 GB of disk space

 ## Anaconda installation